Internship Guide

 Next Steps?

-USC Career Center Impact Scholarship: provides $2,500 to selected, continuing undergraduate students pursuing unpaid summer internships (minimum 6 weeks).
+USC Career Center Impact Scholarship provides $2,500 to selected, continuing undergraduate students pursuing unpaid summer internships (minimum 6 weeks).

-Check out a visual guide with tips on how to dress professionally
+Review our visual guide with tips on how to dress professionally